llmasdeu/WordCount/README.md

 # WordCount

-Java application that counts words in a file, using Hash tables
+Java application that counts words in a file, using Hash tables.